 It’s been a while, hasn’t it?
 I got a new job and everything has been such a time suck.
 In good news, I have a new job.
 I’m back in the publishing industry, with a great company and a fantastic new title (Corporate Director of Marketing) with a bunch of new and challenging responsibilities.
 In great news, my partner, Luis Aguilera, his work at Luis Aguilera Photography has taken off and we’re going to be at SCOPE Miami Beach this December 2017!
-We will be showing under Luis’ collective, DEFI the Norm.
+We will be showing under our art collective and lifestyle brand, DEFI the Norm.
 Check out all of his nifty photography and artwork at his these Instagrams: @lgaguilera and @defithenorm.
 It’s taken a village to get this going and I’m very proud of everyone who has made this all possible.

 Now, back to what this blog is all about, BOOK REVIEWS!
 Since I’ve been so busy, it’s taken me a lot longer to finish this collection of short stories and then actually sit down and write it, but I’m happy to announce that this review is going to be of our favorite Japanese writer, Haruki Murakami, and his lovely short story collection, Men Without Women.
 I was actually given a copy of this collection by my very good friend Michelle who is the process of reading all of Murakami’s novels – a very exciting and rewarding task that she is undergoing right now!